TyphooN-/MQL5-NNFX-Risk_Management_System/BBUD.md

-# DARWIN BBUD — Big Bad Ugly Destruction
+# DARWIN BBUD — Blissfully Bankrupt Unicorn Destruction

 **In loving memory of QRRP and XJFD, who died as they lived: overleveraged and blaming the spread.**